AndreaLVR/CAST/rust_random_access_PREVIEW/README.md

 *Based on initial, non-exhaustive tests performed on a subset of CSV and Log datasets (OpenSSH, PostgreSQL, HDFS, etc.), we observed the following trends compared to the standard "Solid" CAST implementation:*

 * **Compression Ratio:** Minimal impact.
 Most datasets show a **0% to 7% size increase**.
 Highly dense/massive logs (e.g., HDFS) may see up to ~13% increase due to independent dictionary resets.
-* **Compression Speed:** Almost identical.
-The overhead of flushing blocks is negligible.
+* **Compression Speed:** **Variable Overhead.** While some datasets show negligible difference (or even slight speedups), others exhibit a **15% to 40% increase in compression time**.
+This is due to the computational cost of managing independent dictionary contexts and repeatedly flushing the stream buffers.
 * **Decompression Speed (Full File):** Generally faster.
 We observed a **20% to 35% speedup** on mid-sized datasets (e.g., PostgreSQL, NYC Bus) due to improved I/O chunk buffering.
 Very large files (>1.5GB) might experience a slight overhead.
 * **Random Access:** **O(1) complexity**.
 Seeking and extracting a small range is instantaneous (**< 0.5s**), regardless of total file size (GBs or TBs).